ygumattos/nodejs-pipedrive-bling/README.md

 > /pipedrive/deal/products/:id

-Get details about a products of deal by deal's id from Pipedrive
+Get details about all products of deal by deal's id from Pipedrive

 ```curl
 curl --request GET \